2018 MLB Draft: High School Pitcher Rankings

 - Strengths: Adam Kloffenstein has a 94-mile per hour 4-seam fastball, a 90-mile per hour 2-seam fastball, a 86-mile per hour changeup, a 82-mile per hour slider, and a 79-mile per hour curveball.
 Kloffenstein pitches with a lot of velocity on tape.
 Kloffenstein has already pitched a no hitter in High School so that should give him a lot of confidence.
 Magnolia swept their opponent too.

 - Weaknesses: I'd like to see him pitch with a little more control and command.
 The velocity and throwing power Kloffenstein has along with his big frame at 6-5 225 lbs is there though.

 - Opportunities: Adam Kloffenstein should get picked in the compensation part of the first round.
 I expect a team picking in between 31-43 to take him.
-I have the Tampa Bay Rays taking Kloffenstein at 31 at the moment.
+Its also possible that a team could reach for Kloffenstein.

 - Threats: I don't see any threats with Adam Kloffenstein.
 He seems like a pretty sound prospect.

 - Potential Grade: 87/99